 - Optimize omnichannel experience.
 Verify that store promotions are consistent with online promotions, and that customers can identify and find stock in stores based on information from sites.
 Test experiences that cross devices -- mobile, PC and in-store -- to determine where glitches in the experience arise.

 - Wrangle analytics to refine site effectiveness.
 Content performance metrics should be embedded in governance processes, and sites should continuously measure search effectiveness as well as paths on which visitors leave without purchasing.

 None of these tasks are easy.
-In fact, your progress on foundational elements like these – especially the information architecture – will determine your site’s level of maturity for AI readiness.
-Auditing your progress on these challenges – and putting plans in place to improve them – will go a long way to making sure that your future site improvements can effectively use the artificial intelligence advances coming down the pike.
+In fact, your progress on them will determine your site's level of maturity for AI readiness.
+Auditing your progress on these challenges -- and putting plans in place to improve them -- will go a long way toward making sure that your future site improvements effectively use the artificial intelligence advances coming down the pike.

 This is where you should be concentrating many of your efforts.
 Adding more AI-powered modules on top of a weak and inconsistent content and data architecture will end up costing you in the long run.
-Think more about the data and less about the bells and whistles, and you’ll be on a path to prepare your site for the technologies of the future.
-Remember, there is no AI-powered anything without IA.
-Make sure that information architecture works and your AI will function appropriately.
+Think more about the data and less about the bells and whistles, and you'll be on a path to preparing your site for the technologies of the future.